 10. Muesli Bars, Grain Snacks and Nuts

 Most store-bought muesli and cereal bars are made using vegetable oils, sometimes hydrogenated, and loads of sugar.
 Ideally, you shouldn’t be getting more than 20% of your energy from sugars, which translates to around 6g per bar, or 20g per 100.
 I prefer to stick to around 12-15g and only make store-bought bars an occasional treat.
+Some schools are also nut-free so try to find bars that don’t contain nuts.

-- – When catering for school lunch boxes, you may want to omit peanuts from the recipes, because most schools are nut-free due to the risk of allergies.
+- – When catering for school lunch boxes, you may want to omit peanuts and nuts from the recipes, because most schools are nut-free due to the risk of allergies.
 Otherwise, almonds, cashews, brazil nuts and macadamias make for a healthy and nutritious snack.

 - – Opt for home-made alternatives (we love the pumpkin muesli bars from Sarah Wilson’s I Quit Sugar Kids Cookbook)